Transistor Long Tailed Pair

 Long tailed pair basics

-The long tailed pair, or LTP as it is sometimes called is shown below in a variant that uses two transistors.
+The long tailed pair, LTP or differential pair is shown below in a variant that uses two transistors.

 It can be seen from the diagram that the two transistor emitters are connected together and this node is then taken to ground via a large resistor.
 It is this configuration that gives the circuit configuration its name as it resembles a long tail.

-The resistor, being high in value resembles a current source, and in many integrated circuit applications where further transistors can be added very easily, the long tail resistor is often replaced by an active current source.
+The resistor has a high value and as a result it resembles a current source.
+In many integrated circuit applications where further transistors can be added very easily, the long tail resistor is often replaced by an active current source to improve the performance.

 In its operation, one of the key aspects of the long tailed pair is that it is a differential amplifier.
 The amplifier amplifies the voltage difference between the two inputs.
 If the same signal is applied to both inputs no output should be seen.
 In reality some signal will appear, but the level is determined by what is called the Common Mode Rejection Ratio, CMMR.
 The level is determined mainly by any lack of balance in the circuit.